Spyderisk/ontopublish/ontology/README.md

 ```turtle
 my:PersistentThreat rdf:type score:Threat .
 ```
 In the RDF world, this kind of usage is key to incremental re-use and elaboration of concepts.
 This statement is straightforward, saying that `my:PersistentThreat` has type `score:Threat`.
 Support for these statements is also implicit to our use of RDF.
 We don't need to define a 'type' edge for each element of our core model.
+The RDF model shown at the very start of the document consequently omits almost all of the shaded types.

 (Note that in RDF graphs, simple `a` is syntactic sugar for an `rdf:type` triple predicate, and is used as it is terser than writing out `rdf:type` all the time.)